solomon-211/healthhub-medical-finder/README.md

 10. Challenges & Solutions
 11. Future Enhancements

 ## 1. Overview

 ### Purpose:

-This is application is to bridge the gap that exists when finding medical facilities based on an individual's location and preferences especially when a person travel to a new location.
+This application is to bridge the gap that exists when finding medical facilities based on an individual's location and preferences, especially when a person travels to a new location.

 ### Target Audience:
 - Global residents